 This course addresses emotional intelligence to include self-management, stakeholder engagement, and team development.
 Further, essential communication skills, which, according to research, can be directly tied to over 80% of project failures, such as conflict management, are analyzed.
 These emotional intelligence and communication skills are addressed through course assignments including group projects, individual projects, interactive discussions, and quizzes.
-Prerequisite: Completion of PROJ 110 with a 0.7 or better, or instructor permission.
+Prerequisite: Completion of PROJ 110 with a 2.0 or better.

-Project Risk Management • 5.0 Credits
+Project Risk Management [RE] • 5.0 Credits